m20027/m20027/README.md

 # Biography
 Kazuaki Ohyama was born in Chiba, Japan in 2004.
 He learned basic electrical expertises at Tokyo Metropolitan College of Industrial Technology.
+He currently interested in physics for electrical and electron filed.

 # Education